P3109/Public/Exemplars/README.md

 - Some entries require an attribute be given (e.g. a P3109 format).
 Attributes are introduced with a meaningful label e.g. **bits**.
 - Some entries have notes giving additional information.
 Notes are introduced with  the label **note**.

-See StandardOperations.yaml[^4] as provided.

 ## Configurations

-**Configurations.yaml** holds one or more configurations.
+**Configurations.yaml**[^4] holds one or more configurations.
 A configuration provides a named suite of supported operations.
 Every configuration shall specify:

  - at least one of these two IEEE 754 formats: `binary32` or `binary64`.